Staging a Mental Health Intervention

 2. Listen to what they’re saying.

-It is also important to look for changes in how someone expresses themselves when trying to determine if they are struggling with their mental health.
+It is also important to look for changes in how an individual expresses themselves when trying to determine if they are struggling with their mental health.
 There are a few ways this can show up:

 - talking about feeling hopeless or helpless